Urban designers create practical and visually pleasing places, including buildings, open spaces, and landscapes

 - You may find that for formal meetings with officials or community groups you'll be required to wear smart or business dress.
 Casual, practical clothes are worn for site visits.
 When on site you'll also be required to wear the appropriate safety garments, such as a hard hat, high-visibility jacket or steel toe-capped boots.

-As an urban designer, you'll have completed a bachelor's degree in a related subject, or a foundation degree that enables you to progress with further undergraduate study.
+As an urban designer, you'll have completed an undergraduate degree in a related subject or a foundation degree that enables you to progress with further undergraduate study.